AWARD GUIDE 2016-17 (pdf)

 After you submit the FAFSA

-The Office of Federal Student Aid will use the information on your FAFSA to make a determination of your eligibility to receive aid and forward your information to the colleges listed on the FAFSA and also to the California Student Aid Commission.
+The Office of Federal Student Aid will use the information that you provided on your FAFSA to make a determination of your eligibility to receive aid.
+The U.S Department of Education will forward your information to the colleges listed on the FAFSA and to the California Student Aid Commission.

 Check Your Student Aid Report

 We recommend that you provide an e-mail address on your FAFSA, so that you can be quickly notified by the Office of Federal Student Aid when your application has been processed and your student aid report (SAR) is available to review online.
-If you do not provide an e-mail address, they will send you and information summary by postal mail.
+If you do not provide an e-mail address, they will send you an information summary by postal mail.
 If you do not receive your SAR within three weeks, you should contact the Office of Federal Student Aid directly at 1-800-4-FED-AID.

 The SAR contains your application responses, your Expected Family Contribution, and instructions for completing the application process.
 Carefully review the instructions on the SAR and submit online corrections via FAFSA on the Web.
 Make sure both you and your parent (if applicable) sign the corrected FAFSA, using your FSA ID.
 If all information is correct, you may print a copy of the SAR for your records.

 How You Are Notified of Your CSU, Chico Award